PikiLee/days-on-github/README.md

 # Days on github

-An API endpoint that provides an image of a GitHub contribution graph.
+An API endpoint that provides an image of a GitHub contribution graph in various colors.

+The graph is developed using React, converted to HTML, then transformed into an image, and served using Nitro.

 ![example](https://happy.apiki.me/v2/username/PikiLee?tone=yellow&include=name,avatar,daysOnGithubText)